-The other main culprit of the poops is artificial sweeteners.
+The other main culprit of the pre-workout diarrhea is artificial sweeteners.
 Fortunately, there are also natural pre-workouts free of artificial sweeteners.
-Some of our favorites are:
+Some of the best pre-workout supplements and our favorites are:

 Most pre-workouts are formulated so you can take them on an empty stomach without any issues or side effects.
 However, as we mentioned above, some people may need to rush to the bathroom after taking a pre-workout on an empty stomach.

 As far as long-term side effects are concerned, it will largely depend on the ingredients and dosages in your pre-workout.
 A good pre-workout in proper doses is an excellent option for an energy boost.
 But if they aren't used correctly, they can come with many side effects.
 It can cause vomiting, jitters, cramps, high blood pressure, and in rare cases, even cardiac arrest.